RLynx0/backer/README.md

 However, it must include a `source` and a `target` value, to define what file or directory should be backed up to where.
-These values are only found in a `run`-definition and have no default value, as I'd find it a bit stupid to define a default target and source location that is used by multiple, consecutively executed backups.
+These values are only found in a `run`-definition and have no default value.

 <a name="ValuesAndSections" />